 You will then commence an escorted day hike of about 12km and 6 to 7 hours over the very scenic Gabriël’s Pass in the Cederberg Wilderness to the little Moravian village of Langkloof.
 (Climb 530m and descend 430m, Rating 3B) Strong hikers may opt to be taken to the famous Wolfberg Arch, which is a detour from the top of Gabriël’s Pass of about 4km and 2 hours.
 You stay overnight in the guest cottage in Langkloof on a DB&B basis.

-Escorted day hike of about 11km and 7 to 8 hours over the mountain from Langkloof to the Moravian village of Eselbank.
-(Climb 500m and descend 500m, Rating 3C) Note that this is a well marked route but that there is not a cleared path.
-The terrain is fairly rough under foot, so progress is slower than on a path and more strenuous.
-There is also some rock scrambling with exposure to heights.
-(An alternative route which is a little shorter and has no exposure to heights, Rating 3B, is also available.
-Please consult your guide if you think you might prefer this alternative.)
-If the weather is unsuitable for the route over the mountain you will be taken to Eselbank by a low level route.
+Escorted day hike of about 10km and 6 to 7 hours over the mountain from Langkloof to the Moravian village of Eselbank.
+(Climb 500m and descend 500m, Rating 3B) Note that about 5km of this hike is on a well marked route (white paint marks and stone cairns) through the veld, but that there is not a cleared path.
+The terrain on this section is fairly rough under foot, so progress is slower than on a path and more strenuous.
+However, the route is very beautiful and interesting with tremendous views.
+Consult your guide if you would prefer a less strenuous hike, as there is an alternative low level route around the mountain.
+If the weather is unsuitable for the route over the mountain you will be taken to Eselbank by the low level route in any case.
 As this route takes less time than the route over the mountain your guide may include the visit to the Eselbank Waterfall, instead of doing it the next morning.
 You stay in Eselbank overnight in the guest cottage on a DB&B basis.

 Escorted day hike of about 13km and 6 to 7 hours, Rating 3B, to the Moravian village of Kleinvlei.